MEATYY78/MEATYY78/README.md

 • Yeah I don't do roleplay!
 I don't recommend interacting me for a rp!

+• Will block you permanently if I find you very much uncomfortable or annoying.
+But I barely blocks someone, so I don't think you have to worry about it!

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)

 ![c216eb0d](https://github.com/user-attachments/assets/470218a1-f8f3-48c7-92a3-61d6ee5322d1) INTEREST || Forsaken / Regretevator / Other games from Theaxolotlsun / Dimensional Deep End / Various unpopular games in roblox / IHNMAIMS / TADC / ENA / DHMIS / The walten files / Analog horrors / Aesthetics like liminal space, dreamcore, weirdcore, kidcore etc / Chiikawa / Neon Genesis Evanglion / Bugbo / Poppy Playtime